Skip to main content

 Image made by DALL·E, an AI system created by OpenAI.

 The problem in finding a material that is superconducting at room temperature is not that there are too few potential candidates.
 It is the opposite, the difficulty stems from them being too many!
 There are around 100 different chemical elements, i.e., different types of atoms, in nature.
 Known superconducting materials typically contain from one to five different ones, with varying ratios between the amounts of each element.
 You can imagine that the numbers of potential combinations easily reach billions.
 Not even a small army of experimental scientists can synthesize and measure them all in any reasonable time.
 However, for a well-trained machine learning algorithm, it is a piece of cake.
 We first generate materials data with state-of-the-art ab-initio simulation methods, then use the data for training the algorithms.
 Eventually, the algorithms are able to search for materials with properties that we predict to be beneficial for superconductivity based on our theoretical and experimental research.
-New promising superconducting material candidates found by AI will then be synthesized and experimentally tested.
+New promising superconducting material candidates found by AI will then be synthesized and experimentally tested as described in the next paragraph.
 You can find more information about machine learning in the superconductivity research in Superconductivity in antiperovskites.